 The fair values of listed equity investments are based on quoted market prices.
-The fair values of suspended trading equity investments and unlisted equity investments are based on the reference to market comparable companies.
-The valuation methods are based on assumptions that are not supported by observable market prices or rates.
-The valuation requires making estimates about the movements of share prices of other comparable companies during the suspension, discounts for lack of marketability, expected market multiples.
-Management believes that the estimated fair value resulting from the valuation technique, which is recorded in other comprehensive income, is reasonable, and that it was the most appropriate value at the end of the reporting period.
+The fair value of an unlisted equity investment is based on the reference to market comparable companies.
+The valuation method is based on assumptions that are not supported by observable market prices or rates.
+The valuation requires making estimates about the enterprise value of other comparable companies, discounts for lack of marketability and expected market multiples.
+Management believes that the estimated fair value resulting from the valuation technique, which is recorded in profit or loss, is reasonable, and that it was the most appropriate value at the end of the reporting period.

-Below is a summary of significant unobservable inputs to the valuation of financial instruments together with a quantitative analysis as at 31 December 2017 and 31 December 2016:
+Below is a summary of significant unobservable inputs to the valuation of financial instruments together with a quantitative analysis as at 31 December 2018 and 31 December 2017: